newmen93/termux-ndk/README.md

 ## Known issues

-* each NDK version has a lot of changes, direct compilation will fail, the build script are not generic, so please solve the error by yourself.
+* each ndk version has a lot of changes, direct compilation will fail, the build script are not generic, so please solve the error by yourself.

 * llvm-rs-cc may have bugs, I rewrote the rs_cc_options.cpp file.